 \section{Abstract}

 We propose to improve the time-sensitive video understanding (TSV) capability of video large language models (Video-LLMs) with grounded objects (GO).
 We hypothesize that TSV tasks can benefit from GO within frames, which is supported by our preliminary experiments on LITA, a state-of-the-art Video-LLM for reasoning temporal localization.
-While augmenting prompts with textual description of these object annotations improves the performance of LITA, it also introduces extra token length and susceptibility to the noise in object level information.
-To address this, we propose {\bf GO-Tokenizer}, a lightweight add-on module for Video-LLMs leveraging off-the-shelf object detectors to encode compact object information on the fly.
-Experimental results demonstrate that pretraining with GO-Tokenizer outperforms the vanilla Video-LLM and its counterpart utilizing textual description of objects in the prompt.
-The gain generalizes across different models, datasets and video understanding tasks such as reasoning temporal localization and dense captioning.
+While augmenting prompts with textual descriptions of these object annotations improves the performance of LITA, it also introduces extra token length and susceptibility to the noise in object-level information.
+To address this, we propose {\bf GO-Tokenizer}\footnote{Project page: \url{https://intelailabpage.github.io/2025/12/08/go-video.html}.}, a lightweight add-on module for Video-LLMs leveraging off-the-shelf object detectors to encode compact object information on the fly.
+Experimental results demonstrate that pretraining with GO-Tokenizer outperforms the vanilla Video-LLM and its counterpart, utilizing textual descriptions of objects in the prompt.
+The gain generalizes across different models, datasets, and video understanding tasks, such as reasoning temporal localization and dense captioning.